loriotpiroloriol/docs/content/integrate/redis-data-integration/data-pipelines/prepare-dbs/sql-server.md

 There are two system stored procedures to enable CDC (you need administrator privileges to run these).
-Use `sys.sp_cdc_enable_db` to enable CDC for the whole database and then
+Use `sys.sp_cdc_enable_db` to enable CDC for the whole database and then `sys.sp_cdc_enable_table` to enable CDC for individual tables.
-You can run the procedure with SQL Server Management Studio or with Transact-SQL.
+You can run the procedures with SQL Server Management Studio or with Transact-SQL.
+This guide shows the steps for Transact-SQL.

 Before running the procedure, ensure that: